Famosi/Duckietown-AI-Driving-Olympics/README.md

 * It is possible to run the `expert` on a single/variety of gym-duckietown `maps`.
 To do so use the `randomize_maps_on_reset` parameters of the class `Simulator` (see [env.py](learning/env.py)).

-In general, you can use the instance parameters of the `Simulator` class to change the environment settings.
+In general, you can use the parameters of the `Simulator` class to change the environment settings.

 Run the expert and collect data: